keksnicoh/ReaderT-OpenProduct-Environment/README.md

 # ReaderT-OpenProduct-Environment

-Embedded ReaderT with OpenProduct environment allows to define static dependency tree having dynamic environment.
-Instead of a simple datatype, an OpenProduct is used.
-All factors of the product may be accessed by generic type class instances thus it's not required to define individual type classes for each field.
-The pattern is independent of Frameworks, however, in this repo, Servant is used to lift the examples into a "real" application.

-Use `Provides` constraint to access pure values while effectfull values `m e` can ebmedded via `Embedded` constraint into `ReaderT e m` context.

 This is a playground repository.
+ReaderT pattern using open environment.
+The pattern allows to define static dependency tree having dynamic environment.
+Instead of a simple adt, an open-product is used to represent the application environment.
+All factors of the product can be accessed by generic type class instances thus it's not required to define individual type classes for each field.
+The pattern is independent of frameworks, however, in this repo, Servant is used to lift the examples into a "real" application.

+Use `Provides v e` constraint to access pure values `v` while environmental effects `m v` can be ebmedded via `Embedded v e m` constraint.

 Most of the concepts are inspired by [S. Maguire - Thinking with Types][1]